TemSOMap

 Core Algorithm:

-- Cell-to-Spot Mapping: Inference of probabilistic mapping matrices between single cells and spatial spots
+• Cell-to-spot mapping: infers probabilistic assignment matrices between single cells and spatial spots

 Machine Learning Framework: